 6. Plan your exercise and family time

 Unless you put it on the calendar, it won’t get done.
-Well, that applies to your exercise and time with your family.
-Whether you go in the morning, afternoon or evening; whether you do it 3 times a week or every day, put the exercise time on the calendar.
+Well, that applies to your exercise and time with your family as well.
+Whether you go in the morning, afternoon, or evening; whether you do it 3 times a week or every day, put the exercise time on the calendar.
 My friend and mentor Nicole Glaros, makes it very clear that her mornings, until 10 am, belong to her.
 She hits the pavement or the gym, depending on the weather, and rarely deviates from her routine.

 Same thing goes about planning time with your family and significant others.
 If you are a workaholic like me, you will end up stealing time from your family, unless you book it in advance and train yourself to promptly unplug.
 Many people in the industry have talked about planning family time.
 My favorite is Brad Feld, who talks about it a lot.